Mohs MICROGRAPHIC SURGERY PRESERVES HEALTHY TISSUE

 If you have basal cell carcinoma or squamous cell carcinoma, we may recommend removing your cancer with Mohs Micrographic Surgery.
 Dr. Frederic Mohs of Madison, Wisconsin, developed this highly specialized technique more than 70 years ago to remove skin cancer while preserving healthy tissue.

-With this technique we remove the cancer one layer at a time and examine the tissue while you wait to make sure the entire cancer has been removed.
+With this technique, we remove the cancer one layer at a time and examine the tissue while you wait to make sure the entire cancer has been removed.
 By working with one layer at a time, we can remove the entire cancer while preserving as much healthy tissue as possible.

-Mohs Micrographic Surgery has these critical components:
+Mohs Micrographic Surgery involves these critical components:

 - Remove the layer of skin cancer